viclew1/VLDofusBot/DofusProtocolUpdater/README.md

 # DofusProtocolUpdater

-Dofus protocol updater is a [jpexs-decompiler](https://github.com/jindrapetrik/jpexs-decompiler) fork.
+Dofus protocol updater is based on [jpexs-decompiler](https://github.com/jindrapetrik/jpexs-decompiler).
 Its use is to decompile Dofus and get variable information.
 For example, the network messages IDs sometimes changing on tuesday updates.